johnhope829/johnhope829/README.md

 I'm a current M.S. in Data Science student at the University of Virginia School of Data Science, with a professional background in data analytics and engineering!

 - 🌱 I’m currently learning:
-    - Coursework: Statistical Learning, Bayesian ML, Big Data Ethics, Computer Science
+    - Coursework: Deep Learning, Decoding LLMs, Big Data Processing, Text Analytics
-    - AWS Data Engineer certification
-    - Creating generative AI-based applications leveraging OpenAI models
+    - Creating advanced analytic and generative AI-based applications

 - 📫 How to reach me:
     - [LinkedIn](https://www.linkedin.com/in/john-hope-22903/)